18.4.20

 JUST REMEMBER THE RULES WITH PAINT TYPES:

-YES, you can under-paint with acrylic paint and YES you can then add OIL PAINT over top of the acrylic.
+YES, you can under-paint with acrylic paint, and YES, you can then add OIL PAINT over top of the acrylic.

-BUT DO NOT USE oil paint first then try to add acrylic paint over top... this will not work out!
+BUT DO NOT USE oil paint first, then try to add acrylic paint over top... this will not work out!

 Paint tins with 2 coats of color paint.